 Because of the lack of published research on this topic, I am unfortunately forced to conclude for the moment that there is no good proof that Carnivora or Venus flytrap extracts improve immune function in those with HIV/AIDS.

 Some say black seeds can cure HIV.
-Here is a video I created on that research
+Here is a video I created about that research

 Carnivora and Cancer

 Can this supplement help people with cancer?
 I searched the National Library of Medicine for “Carnivora Cancer” but didn’t see any studies that specifically investigated Carnivora―itself― for how it might help cancer.

 This is ironic because many websites relate the story of how former President Ronald Reagan used Carnivora to prevent cancer.
 Mr. Reagan still had part of his colon removed because of colon cancer.
 So, if he did use Carnivora, how significant of an effect did it have on his cancer?

 Regardless, some of the compounds (such as Plumbagin) in Venus flytrap have been studied for how they might affect cell growth.
 But, in these studies, Plumbagin is used as an isolated compound (which is different than Carnivora which contains a variety of compounds).
 Also, most research on Plumbagin appears to be in the form of test-tube/Petri dish studies or lab animal studies.